 Tangerine’s fixed mortgages are available for 1, 2, 3, 4, 5, 7, and 10-year terms.
 Annual interest is calculated half-yearly rather than in advance.

 Tangerine’s Variable-rate Mortgage

-Tangerine Bank offers a variable rate mortgage with a 1.35% interest rate with a 5-year term.
+Tangerine Bank offers a variable rate mortgage with a 5-year term.
 Variable mortgage rates are adjusted quarterly to the prime rate.